wolveix/satisfactory-server/README.md

 ## Known Issues

-The server is public, meaning that anyone with your server IP or hostname will be able to join your world.
+- The server is public, meaning that anyone with your server IP or hostname will be able to join your world.
+- The server log will show various errors; most of which can be safely ignored.
+As long as the container continues to run and your log looks similar to the example log, the server should be functioning just fine: [example log](https://github.com/wolveix/satisfactory-server/blob/main/server.log)

 ## Credit